site24x7/terraform-provider-site24x7/docs/resources/web_page_speed_monitor.md

   // (Optional) Authentication password to access the website. auth_pass = "thepasswd"

+  //(Optional) Credential Profile to associate the website with credential_profile_id = "123"

   // (Optional) Map of custom HTTP headers to send. custom_headers = {
     "Accept" = "application/json"